robenkleene/audio-references/reaktor/reaktor.md

 ## MIDI Keyboard

+- The keyboard is toggled on with `Options > MIDI Keyboard Activated`
 - Reaktor's layout when using the computer keyboard as a MIDI keyboard is not documented, but `s` does some key, which is good to know for testing.

 ## Modules